BradleyAgwa/BradleyAgwa/README.md

 - 👋 Hi, I’m @BradleyAgwa
 - 👀 I’m interested in Game Development, Data science and analytics, Software Development.
-- 🌱 I’m currently learning more on Data Science, Python, MySQL, Unreal engine and all it's mechanisms.
+- 🌱 I’m currently learning more on Data Science, Python, MySQL, Pandas, Numpy Unreal engine and all it's mechanisms.
 - 💞️ I’m looking to collaborate on any data science and  game development projects under any capacity.
 - 📫 How to reach me: my email is agwabradley0@gmail.com